 By Tudor times the system had evolved into a means of raising revenue for the Crown.
-Young heirs became royal wards whose wardships were then sold on behalf of the Crown by the Court of Wards & Liveries.
+Young heirs became royal wards under the management of the Court of Wards and Liveries.
+The Court then sold their wardships on behalf of the Crown.

 Mothers or other close relatives were not necessarily favoured as guardians.
 Wardships tended to go to the highest bidder, or were sometimes gifted in return for service to the Crown.